aj-stein/practicum_reports/pres.md

   - Forgo control-driven assessment, focus measurable security properties.
   - Use a simple quantitative framework for measuring properties.
 - Do not certify, do not authorize, but **measure** _each other_.

 ---

-## The Solution

-"I feel like the optimal end state of this would be there is ingestion of logs and they [the stakeholders] know what's happening.
-Why not do it [and decentralize continuous monitoring data]?
-We are throwing all these man hours into it and we could have better data."

-> Participant 8, experienced FedRAMP assessor

----